ICJIA/icjia-accessibility-portal/content/faqs.md

 {new:2025-12-30}

 **Quick answer:** ICJIA web developers are methodically adding accessibility reports for each public site.
 Look for an "Accessibility Report" link in the footer of ICJIA websites.
-Here's the accessibility report for this website: <a href="https://accessibility.icjia.app/docs/accessibility/index.html" onclick="event.preventDefault(); window.location.href = 'https://accessibility.icjia.app/docs/accessibility/index.html'; return false;">Accessibility Report for this portal</a>
+Here are some recent ICJIA accessibility reports: <a href="https://accessibility.icjia.app/docs/accessibility/index.html" onclick="event.preventDefault(); window.location.href = 'https://accessibility.icjia.app/docs/accessibility/index.html'; return false;">Accessibility Report for this portal</a> | <a href="https://r3.illinois.gov/documentation/accessibility/index.html" target="_blank" rel="noopener noreferrer">R3 site</a> | <a href="https://i2i.illinois.gov/documentation/accessibility/index.html" target="_blank" rel="noopener noreferrer">i2i site</a>.
+More reports will be added as each site goes through accessibility audits.

 **Full explanation:**